Annabeth2003/Afame-Technologies-Data-Analysis-Internship-projects/README.md

 7.Analysis and Insights: Utilized Power BI’s analytics features to derive insights and created key performance indicators (KPIs) to track important metrics.

+Project 3: Titanic Survival Prediction:

+1. Objective: Predict survival of Titanic passengers based on available attributes.

+2. Models Used:

+   Logistic Regression: Analyzed linear relationship between features and survival probability.

+   Decision Tree: Constructed a tree-like model to classify passengers based on feature thresholds.

+   Random Forest: Ensemble of decision trees to improve predictive accuracy and handle overfitting.

+   Support Vector Machine (SVM): Classified passengers by finding optimal hyperplane separating survival classes.

+   k-Nearest Neighbors (k-NN): Classified passengers based on similarity to nearest neighbors in feature space.

+3. Approach:

+   Explored dataset features such as age, gender, and class.

+   Preprocessed data by handling missing values and encoding categorical variables.

+   Evaluated each model's performance using metrics like accuracy and classification reports.

+4. Results:

+   Identified significant predictors of survival across models, such as gender and class.

+   Compared models to determine the most effective for predicting survival outcomes.

+5. Conclusion:

+   Demonstrated application of multiple machine learning techniques in historical event analysis.

+   Discussed insights gained and potential for further improvements in predictive modeling approaches.